bradleymoore111/gift/README.md

 		Perhaps a small paragraph at the bottom explaining it?
 I'd certainly like that for a few of them.

 Level ideas:
-	Some bread could be hidden in a level that has a door, but doesn't have a key, with the key hidden in far previous level
+	Some bread could be hidden in a level that has a door, but doesn't have a key, with the key hidden in far previous level.
+The secret bread cannot exist in the same level that has a key for obvious mechanics reasons

 Todo after done with all levels and mechanics:
 	Finalize goals